-Next, select the “Grant Opportunities” tab and a list of applications will be displayed.
-Find “PhRMA Foundation” and click the “Apply Now” link next to Faculty Starter Grant in Translational Medicine.
+To submit an LOI, select the “Grant Opportunities” tab in ProposalCentral and a list of applications will be displayed.
+Find “PhRMA Foundation” and click the “Apply Now” link next to the Faculty Starter Grant in Drug Discovery Program.

 2. Extended Letter (personal statement)

-This is an opportunity for you to tell us who you are and to describe your career and future plans.
+This is an opportunity to tell us who you are.
 Include a synopsis of your career, your professional interests, and your desired career path.
 The letter should not exceed two single-spaced pages (U.S. letter size 8.5” x 11” / .5” margin / 11-point font).